runtimeverification/k/k-distribution/tutorial/1_k/1_lambda/lesson_1/README.md

 Here we define our first K module, which contains the initial syntax of the LAMBDA language, and learn how to use the basic K commands.

-We have just created an empty working folder, and opened a terminal window (to the left) and an editor window (to the right).
+Let us create an empty working folder, and open a terminal window (to the left) and an editor window (to the right).
 We will edit our K definition in the right window in a file called `lambda.k`, and will call the K tool commands in the left window.